pokusio/opensuzie-oci-library/README.md

 ## Why

-I have startedworking with [`Portus`](https://github.com/SUSE/portus) in November `2019`, and very soon, ended up fixing multiple issues with other community users like :
+I have started working with [`Portus`](https://github.com/SUSE/portus) in November `2019`, and very soon, ended up fixing multiple issues with helps and support from other community users like :

 * https://github.com/Ashtonian
 * https://github.com/diranged